maarthala/gatling-ibm-mq/README.md

 # About this project
-This project allows to send message to IBM MQ as load test using JMS and JNDI connections.
+This project allows to send message to IBM MQ as part of load test using JMS and JNDI connections.

 # Features
 > Allows to configure multi queue